 The people that are meant for you aren’t going to agree with every single thing you do because that’s not realistic.
 But they will love you for you and not talk about you behind your back.
 And those are the people you want in your life.

 The best thing that I ever did was to start trusting myself.
 I am confident in my decisions this year even if they don’t turn out how I wanted them to.

 I took this summer off from having a “real” job because I wanted to invest in myself with my blog.
 It went nowhere how I thought it would.
 Like at all.
 I had many anxieties and panic attacks about how I was going to afford to pay for school and books in a few short months.
 But you know what?
 Everything worked out, not how I wanted it to, but it did and that’s all that matters.
-I’m proud of myself for taking the leap of faith in myself because even if no one believes in me or what I’m doing that’s okay.
-Because I believe in me and I trust that the universe and I are going to get me to where I’m wanting to be.
+I’m proud of myself for taking the leap of faith in myself.
+Even if no one believes in me or what I’m doing that’s okay.
+Because I believe in me.
+I trust that the universe and I are going to get me to where I’m wanting to be.

 If You Aren’t Hurting Anyone, Don’t Apologize

 I am a people pleaser.
 I like when everyone is happy and that I’m not disappointing anyone.
 If I please others, yeah I’ll be happy for a while but it’ll fade and I’ll be unhappy.
 But if I trust myself, even with all odds against me and no one really agreeing with me, and I do what I feel is right in my heart, then that happiness will last a lot longer than if I went with the choice others wanted me to make.
 Even if it makes things a lot harder, I know it’ll be worth it.